mse240966/raspberry-pi-c-servo/README.md

 # Raspberry Pi C Servo

 Another little C program.
 This time to have a go at software pulse width modulation with a Servo.
 So my C GPIO library using the 'sysfs interface' is slowly moving along!
-Refer to the wiki page <https://github.com/mse240966/raspberry-pi-c-servo/wiki> for more information.

-The code important to this little project is GPIO/pwm.c, GPIO/pwm.h and main.c.
+The code important to this little project is gpio/pwm.c, gpio/gpio.h and main.c.
 This is where all the software pulse width modulation happens to move the servo arm.

 ## Example